Mostly MarkupAn Exploration |

 _AT SCALE

+This proposal showcases the lattice system in a pavilion form.
 Where one is able to inhabit a lattice system brought to the human scale.

 |